svanderbleek/from-bits-to-brouwer/README.md

 * The Generalised Type-Theoretic Interpretation of Constructive Set Theory

 * Is ZF a hack?
 Comparing the complexity of some (formalist interpretations of) foundational systems for mathematics

+* On relating type theories and set theories